-ESPN won an Emmy for the yellow line simulation that represents a first down in football games, the same one that is common in every football game today.
+ESPN won an Emmy for the simulated yellow line that represents a first down in football games, the same one that is common in every game today.
 But the simulated yellow line was harder to come by than one would think.

 Stan Honey was the brain behind the yellow line, but it took him time to get there.
 He first started a digital mapping company called Etak, which News Corporation purchased in 1989.
 News Corporation also owned Fox Broadcasting Corporation.
 During his time with News Corporation, Honey gained experience with onscreen graphics for live sporting events as the company’s executive vice president for technology.
 One of his first onscreen graphic successes was the FoxBox for Major League Baseball, which showed scores and a base diagram onscreen the entire time.
 He was also with Fox for the debut of the FoxTrax, a glowing hockey puck used in NHL broadcasts from 1996 to 1998.

 Honey left News Corporation in 1998 and co-founded Sportvision, a broadcast graphics company, and began to formulate how to mark a first down line on live football broadcasts.
 No one had been able to come up with a way to insert a yellow line indicating a first down during a live-action broadcast as if it were part of the field, even though the idea for it had been proposed.

 Sportvision pitched their idea to the major networks, but they all wanted to think about it.
 ESPN had a different take on the idea and wanted to be the first network to introduce the new technology.
 The NFL approved the yellow line, which later became known as the 1st & Ten Line, but they had a few stipulations.
 The line would have to be thick enough for the viewer to see it, but it couldn’t be the exact spot of the first down.
 The line also had to fade out when the referee put the ball down on the spot of the ball so as not to cause controversy with where the referee placed it.
 The last NFL demand was that the line couldn’t be shown in replays.